PhilZ-cwm6/Send-WOL/README.md

         - this LAN Broadcast addresses (255.255.255.255) on default Port 9
         - a specified LAN brodcast address (exp.
 192.168.10.255) on default Port 9
         - a user specified brodcast IP/Subnet and/or port number

-    Edit the $StaticLookupTable entries to use a Host name alias instead of the MAC address
+    Edit the $StaticLookupTable entries to use a Host name alias instead of the MAC address Also sends a Notification in Windows if the optional BurnToast module is installed

 # .PARAMETER mac